abpframework/abp/docs/en/release-info/migration-guides/abp-9-0.md

 ### ABP Suite: Better Naming For Multiple Navigation Properties

 > **Note:** As a developer, you don't need to make any changes in your solution regarding this change.
-We just wanted to highlight this change to let you know.
+We just wanted to highlight this change and let you know.

 Prior to this version, when you defined multiple (same) navigation properties to same entity, then ABP Suite was renaming them with a duplicate number.

-Consider the following scenerio for an example.
-If you have a book with an author and coauthor, prior to this version ABP Suite was creating a DTO class as below:
+Consider the following scenario for an example: If you have a book with an author and coauthor, prior to this version ABP Suite was creating a DTO class as below:

 ```csharp
 public class BookWithNavigationPropertiesDto